-- 4. In case of unforeseen circumstances, including long-term illness and pregnancy, the employer and employee shall consult about the continuation or otherwise of the function based contract.
+- 4. In case of unforeseen circumstances, including long term illness and pregnancy, the employer and employee shall consult about the continuation or otherwise of the function based contract.
 In case of the function based contract being continued, the work to be performed will if necessary be reviewed. - 5.
-The function based contract shall in any case include agreements about the following: - a. the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.16a.
-No longer applicable
+The following shall in any case be documented for the function based contract (for instance in the annual consultation report): - a. the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.16a. - 6.
+No longer applicable.